mthl/guix-artwork/website/posts/securing-updates.md

 pull.
 The change might even go unnoticed and remain in the repository forever.
-An attacker with access to Savannah can also reset the main branch to an earlier revision, leading users to install outdated software with known vulunerabilities—a _downgrade attack_.
+An attacker with access to Savannah can also reset the main branch to an earlier revision, leading users to install outdated software with known vulnerabilities—a _downgrade attack_.
 These are the kind of attacks we want to protect against.

 # Authenticating Git checkouts